uber/piranha/polyglot/piranha/README.md

 Update the `piranha_arguments_treated.toml` and `piranha_arguments_control.toml` files too.

 To add tests for a new language, please add a new `<language>` folder inside `test-resources/` and populate the `input`, `expected_treated` and `expected_control` directories appropriately.

+<h4> Support for a new language</h4>

+Below we list an overview of the basic changes to support a new language.
+[PR#244](https://github.com/uber/piranha/pull/244) can be used as an example.

+- `Cargo.toml`: Add the dependency for the tree-sitter grammar.
+- Add the language in `tree_sitter_utilities.rs`.
+- Add tests.
+- Add a demo.
+- Update the README.